Menopause simplified – is HRT a good option for me?

 Do you still have a uterus? - Do you have a history of Endometriosis?
 Do you still have a cervix?

-If the answer is “YES” to one of the above, then you will need to have a combined HRT containing both Oestrogen and Progesterone.
+If the answer is “YES” to one of the above, then you will typically need to have a combined HRT containing both Oestrogen and Progesterone.

 The oestrogen is the active component of HRT that will help your menopausal symptoms, BUT if you take oestrogen alone, this may cause thickening of your uterus lining.
 If the oestrogen is used on its own without progesterone, this could increase your chance of endometrial cancer.
 Progesterone stops the lining of the womb thickening and hence prevents the chances of endometrial cancer.
 Hence it is very important if you still have a uterus or a cervix, or if you have a history of endometriosis, that you take both Oestrogen and Progesterone.